M4TV1K/React_hook/README.md

 # Description

-The app consists of 4 pages: Accordion, Search, Translator
+The app consists of 4 pages: Accordion, List, Search, Translator

 Each of the utilises approach of React Hooks.